 Cons of Autoflower Marijuana Strains

 The gap between the yield of autos and photoperiod plants has fallen exponentially.
-At this stage, some auto varieties produce more buds than low yielding photoperiod plants!
+At this stage, some auto varieties produce more buds than low-yielding photoperiod plants!
 However, on average, an autoflowering strain produces less.
 For instance, Super Critical provides up to 800 grams per square meter.
 The autoflowering version manages up to 650 grams.

-You could argue that autoflowering strains are less efficient than photoperiod weed as they require around the same amount of light.
+You could argue that autoflowering strains are less efficient than photoperiod cannabis as they require around the same amount of light.
 However, there isn’t a huge difference anymore, and the convenience offered by autos makes any additional cost worth it.

 Once again, this is becoming less of a problem.
-For example, Royal Gorilla’s THC content is up to 25%, while the Auto version’s THC is 20%.
+For example, Royal Gorilla’s THC content is up to 25%, while the auto version’s THC is 20%.
 While the photoperiod version is still stronger, the gap is no longer the chasm it once was.

 Final Thoughts on Autoflowering Cannabis Strains